Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 For handling of the 3D-Liveness workflow, two additional delegates are required to be implemented and handled.
 When the user has finished the scanning process and biometric data is being analysed, `netverifyCustomScanViewControllerStartedBiometricAnalysis:` is fired.
 We recommend to display a loading activity info to the user that should not last longer than a few seconds.
 When successful, scanning is being finalized (see paragraph below).

-In case of an unsuccessful result, that can also happen before biometric analysis is started, the delegate `netverifyCustomScanViewController:shouldDisplayHelpWithText:animationView:` is called.
+In case of an unsuccessful result, that can also happen before biometric analysis is started, the delegate `netverifyCustomScanViewController:shouldDisplayHelpWithText:animationView:forReason:` is called.
 A help text and animated view is provided based on the problematic situation the user was facing, that is important to be displayed in order to assist the user to finish 3D-Liveness successfully.
 To let the user confirm the help information and retry in the workflow, simply call `retryScan` on the `customScanView` parameter provided in the delegate.

 ### Finalizing Scanning